CinTheDev/simple-ode-analyzer/README.md

 The good news is that only the function itself and the customizable options have to be implemented by hand.
 There's no need to implement the approximation itself, as the program can handle that by itself.

-The new class only needs to implement `evaluate_function(double fx)`, where this function just computes the second derivative using the ODE in the form of `f''(x) = ...`.
-The given parameter `double fx` represents `f(x)` which is required if the equation is an ODE.
+The new class only needs to implement `evaluate_function(double fx, double dfx)`, where this function just computes the second derivative using the ODE in the form of `f''(x) = ...`.
+The given parameter `double fx` represents `f(x)`, and `double dfx` represents `f'(x)`.
+At least one parameter must be used to qualify the computation being an actual ODE, but not all (or any) parameters have to be used necessarily of course.

 As the ODE classes are now integrated in wxWidgets (unlike in past versions), it's really easy to create custom options for specifying some values relevant for the ODE.